etesync/etebase-docs/docs/overview.md

 The metadata of items consists of the following fields:

-#### `type: string`
+#### `type: string (optional)`

 The type of the item.
-It uses a dotted notation, prefixed with a unique developer prefix followed with whatever you want.
-For example, if your developer name is _Cyberdyne_, example types could be: `cyberdyne.file`, `cyberdyne.image` or really, whatever you want.

-In addition to creating your own types, you can also use existing types as long as you follow their specifications.
+It's useful if you have multiple types of information inside the same collection.
+E.g. if you are building a note-taking app you may use `note` for notes and `attachment` for image attachments.

 #### `name: string (optional)`